wechaty/jekyll/website/docs/api/wechaty.md

 ---
-description: 'Main bot class, A Bot is a wechat client depends on which puppet you use.'
+title: Wechaty
 ---

-# Wechaty
+Main bot class, A Bot is a wechat client depends on which puppet you use.

 ## Classes